Everything You Need To Know About Adopting A Dog

 What’s the difference between adopting and fostering a dog?

-The main difference between adopting and fostering a dog is that adopting means you’re committing to the dog forever, while fostering means you’re either doing a trial run, or you’re just giving an adoptable pup a temporary home while he waits to go to his forever home.
+The main difference between adopting and fostering a dog is that adopting means you’re committing to the dog forever, while fostering means you’re giving the pup a temporary home — usually because he can’t be adopted yet.

 How much does it cost to adopt a dog?